-Victoria boasts almost 2,000 kilometres of coastline, and literally hundreds of accommodation options along it.
-Choose from raw and original beach shacks just a hop, skip and jump from the sand, budget caravan park and camping ground accommodation, luxury and opulent hotel experiences, and everything in between.
+Residents and visitors to Victoria spend a lot of time at the beach.
+Victoria boasts almost 2,000 kilometres of coastline, and hundreds of accommodation options along it.
+Choose from raw and original beach shacks just a hop, skip and jump from the sand, caravan parks, budget camping ground accommodation, luxury and opulent hotel experiences, and everything in between.

-There's around 130 property listings in Victoria, ranging from hotels and apartments to cottages and caravan parks.
+There are over 170 accommodation listings in Victoria, ranging from hotels and apartments to cottages and caravan parks.